akoval54/dynamic-fre-wrapper/README.md

 In order to run the sample you should have a valid ABBYY FineReader Engine 11 license and know your ProjectID to pass into DynamicFrEngine() constructor.
 If you have a local license file, you should also specify a password in the constructor and place the license into "%ProgramData%\ABBYY\SDK\11\Licenses" folder.

-It is better if you register "FREngine.tlb" together with Inproc and Outproc FREngine COM Servers using the following command before running the sample:
+You should register "FREngine.tlb" together with Inproc and Outproc FREngine COM Servers using the following command before running the sample:

 regsvr32 /n /i:"path to FREngine.tlb **folder**" "path to FREngine.dll **file**"